-Mathematics is critical to many of today’s highly technological workforce, and the Master of Science in Mathematical Sciences is a passport to this expanding career field.
+Mathematics is critical to many of today’s highly technological workforce, and the Master of Science in mathematical sciences is a passport to this expanding career field.
 Graduates of mathematical sciences will develop superior analytical skills and problem-solving abilities.
 The program is designed to accommodate full-time employees and can be completed in two years.

 We have small class sizes which provide maximum teacher-student interaction, and our dedicated graduate faculty enhances the learning experience.